jamiebones/DAPP_crowdsourcing/README.md

 * npx hardhat compile

 ### To run the test
-Open a terminal window and type
+Open a terminal window and type either one of the two command
-* npm run fork //to run a fork of mainnet or
+//to run a fork of mainnet
-* npm run hardhat //to start a hardhat node on local host
+* npm run fork
+//to start a hardhat node on local host
+* npm run hardhat

 Open another terminal window:
 * npm run testLocal